 There's a nationally agreed single-pay spine in place for higher education roles in most institutions in the UK.
 See the University and College Union (UCU) for details.

 Income figures are intended as a guide only.

 You'll typically work a 37-hour week, although you might have to put in overtime to meet deadlines.
 In academia, you might have to occasionally work irregular hours due to teaching responsibilities or limitations on equipment access time.
-Nanotechnologists in industry may have to work to fit in with shift patterns or commercial deadlines.
+If you’re working within industry, you may have to cover shift patterns or work hours that fit commercial deadlines.